 Don’t run your fuel tank too low

-Your petrol tank will have residue at the bottom of it.
-Usually that will stay there if the petrol tank is full enough.
-If you run out of petrol, though, the petrol pump will drag some of that residue through the fuel filter, and that’s not good.
-Once your petrol warning light comes on you need to fill up the car.
+Your fuel tank will have residue at the bottom of it.
+Usually that will stay there if the fuel tank is full enough.
+If you run out of fuel, though, the fuel pump will drag some of that residue through the fuel filter, and that’s not good.
+Once your fuel level warning light comes on you need to fill up the car.

 You will get better fuel economy when the car is lighter, i.e. with less fuel, but you will spend more time going to get fuel.
 Plus, if you have an emergency when you need to drive a long distance, you might experience a delay if you need to get fuel because it’s almost empty.

 Keep your tyres pumped up

 Rubber tyres naturally leak small amounts of air over time.
 Check them every 4-8 weeks and put more air in.
 Bear in mind that fuel station tyre pressure gauges can be unreliable.

 If you over-inflate your tyres then your steering will be very light and you will have much less cornering grip in the wet.
 If you under-inflate your tyres you will suffer worse fuel economy, poor tyre wear and in extreme cases the tyre could come off the rim.
 Under-inflation causes the tyres to heat up which degrades them.

 This is something you can get done when you get a service.
 It’s simply changing the front wheels to the back wheels to ensure more even wear.
 If you have uni-directional tyres you can’t swap them from one side to the other because the tread pattern will be the wrong way around meaning the tyres won’t disperse water in the wet.

 If your wheels are misaligned then you can get uneven wear on your tyres as the wheels are not tracking forwards, but slightly sideways.
 Different issues create different wear patterns.

 If your wheels are unbalanced then you will feel a vibration through the steering wheel at certain speeds.